danboyce92/rust_intro/README.md

 ## 12 Rules of Ownership, Borrowing & Lifetimes

 ### Ownership
-1. Every value is 'owned' by a single variable, argument, struct, vector, etc at a time <br/>
+1. Every value is 'owned' by a single variable, argument, struct, vector, etc at a time. <br/>
 2. Reassigning the value to a variable, passing it to a function, putting it into a vector, etc, moves the value.
 The old owner can't be used to access the value anymore. <br/>
 ### Borrowing
 3. You can create many read-only references to a value that exists at the same time.
 These refs can all exist at the same time. <br/>